mrdavidhsieh/Synology-gitlab-9.4.4-update-failed-resolved/README.md

 The dump from MySQL is fine but the sql file converted by the db_converter.py will have error.

-In my case, I have wrong symbol jsut look like "current_timestamp( ,".
+In my case, I have wrong symbol just look like "current_timestamp( ,".
 Hence, I resolve the problem by adding some code in db_converter.py and I don't change or delete the origin code in this py file.

 Be free to download the spk file and test if it helps to update the gitlab.